conjoon/extjs-theme-material/README.md

 ### Loading Source Files
-Although the package is registered as a static-theme package, sources such as the `conjoon.theme.material.Theme` cannot be required in a production build if not specified explicitely.
+Although the package is registered as a static-theme package, sources such as the `conjoon.theme.material.Theme` cannot be required in a production build if not specified explicitly.
 There is a dummy-override in the `init.js`-file defined that makes sure that the class is made available to applications.

+## Tests
+Tests are written with [Siesta](https://bryntum.com/siesta).
+Documentation can be found [here](./tests/README.md).